Latest Review May Not Be Current

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Tops product.

-With three notable exceptions…
+With 3 notable exceptions…

-First, we find no mention of probiotics, friendly microorganisms applied to the surface of the kibble after processing.
+First, we find no mention of probiotics, friendly bacteria applied to the surface of the kibble after processing to help with digestion.

 Next, the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
-Non-chelated minerals are usually associated with lower quality dog foods.
+Chelated minerals are usually associated with higher quality dog foods.